ckaestne/seai/assignments/I1_case_study.md

 Questions:

 1. **Question 1:** What makes the problem (sepsis detection/detecting adversarial advertisement) hard?
 Specifically, why is a machine-learning solution used rather than a some well-specified rules implemented in traditional code?
 2. **Question 2:** What qualities were important to the team in building the system, beyond prediction accuracy?
-Identify relevant qualities, each briefly explain why they are important for the project, and give a brief description of how the team has checked or could check whether those qualities are sufficiently achieved in the project (e.g., with specific way to measure the quality).
+Identify relevant qualities, briefly explain why they are important for the project, and give a brief description of how the team has checked or could check whether those qualities are sufficiently achieved in the project (e.g., with specific way to measure the quality).
 3. **Question 3:** What are *engineering* challenges, outside of the initial model development, that emerged when turning the initial idea into a production system and how were those addressed?
 Note, this question specifically does not ask about data-science difficulties in building the initial model (getting data, data cleaning, feature engineering, selecting a learning technique), but about challenges that occur when building a production system, e.g., around deployment, maintenance and evolution, human-user interactions, safety.
 Identify at least three engineering challenges for which the team had to make decisions.
 Justify why these were important challenges, what potential options the team had to address them, and summarize how the team actually addressed them.
 4. **Question 4:** What lessons can be learned for future software projects with machine-learning components of similar scale or importance?
 Identify and briefly describe at least two *engineering* lessons that are worth sharing with other teams building AI-enabled systems, especially teams that are new to using ML techniques.
 Again, lessons should relate to the engineering, deployment, or operation of a production system, not the initial model development.